UroLift for BPH: Pros, Cons, and What to Expect (vs. TURP)

 Pros of UroLift: Why Men Choose It

-โœ… Minimally Invasive
+โœ“ Minimally Invasive

-• No hospital stayโ€”typically done in a clinic.
-This contrasts with other surgeries where catheterization may be required; see our care guide on BPH Catheterization
+No cutting or removal of prostate tissue.
+No hospital stayโ€”typically done in a clinic.
+This contrasts with other surgeries where catheterization may be required; see our care guide on BPH Catheterization.

-โœ… Fast Recovery (Back to Normal in Days)
+โœ“ Fast Recovery (Back to Normal in Days)

-• Far quicker than TURP (which requires 4โ€“6 weeks of recovery).
-You can read a firsthand account of the alternative in BPH Surgery Recovery: One Manโ€™s Diary
+Most men resume light activities within 2โ€“3 days.
+That is far quicker than TURP, which may require 4โ€“6 weeks of recovery.
+You can read a firsthand account of the alternative in BPH Surgery Recovery: One Manโ€™s Diary.

-โœ… Preserves Sexual Function
+โœ“ Preserves Sexual Function

-โœ… Local Anesthesia Option
+โœ“ Local Anesthesia Option

 Cons of UroLift: Is There a Catch?

-โŒ Not for Severe BPH
+โš Not for Severe BPH

-โŒ Insurance Hurdles
+โš Insurance Hurdles

 UroLift vs. TURP: Key Differences